 Cosy Dens (Czech: Pelíšky)

-Traditionally aired on the Czech Television on Christmas eve, Pelíšky is one of the most popular Czech movies.
+Traditionally aired on the Czech Television on Christmas eve, Pelíšky is one of the most popular Czech movies currently available on Netflix.
 Directed by Jan Hřebejk, this 1999 coming-of-age story takes place in the Prague residential district Hanspaulka in the months leading up to the Prague Spring.